- Social Robotics and social Human-Robot Interaction (sHRI)

 - Methodology and Methods

 As part of the TrustRobots Doctoral College I will be investigating trust in robotics in regard to aspects of robot anthropomorphism (in appearance and behavior) and machine transparency (understanding of machine capacities).
-With my background in philosophy I aim to shed new light on how the design of social robots bear on trust and trustworthiness in human-robot relations.
-Moreover, I will explore and address critically the ethical issues arising from the process of cultivating trust in human-robot relations through empathy, which are enabled by specific design strategies in social robotics.
-In order to carry out my PhD project I will combine philosophical methods of conceptual analysis and argumentation with practical research by conducting emperical studies on human-robot interaction (HRI).
+With my background in philosophy I aim to shed new light on how the design of social robots bear on trust and trustworthiness in interactions between humans and agent-like robotic systems.
+Moreover, I will explore and address critically the ethical issues arising from the process of cultivating trust in human-robot interactions through empathy, which are enabled using specific design strategies in social robotics.
+In order to carry out my PhD project I will combine philosophical methods of conceptual analysis and argumentation with practical research by conducting emperical studies on social human-robot interaction (sHRI).

-- Hannibal, G. (2016): Bringing the Notion of Everyday Life Back to the Center of Social Robotics and HRI, What Social Robots Can And Should Do – Proceedings of Robophilosophy 2016, Eds.
-Seibt, Nørskov, M., Andersen, S. S., Series: Frontiers in Artificial Intelligence and Applications, IOS Press, Amsterdam (pp. 67-75).
+- Hannibal, G. (2016).
+Bringing the Notion of Everyday Life Back to the Center of Social Robotics and HRI, What Social Robots Can And Should Do – Proceedings of Robophilosophy 2016, (Eds.)
+J. Seibt, M. Nørskov, S. S. Andersen, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 209, IOS Press, Amsterdam (pp. 67-75).

-- Hannibal, G. (2014): ‘Dynamic’ Categorization and Rationalized Ascription: A Study on NAO, Sociable Robots and the Future of Social Relations – Proceedings of Robo-Philosophy 2014, (Eds.)
-J. Seibt, R. Hakli, M. Nørskov, Series: Frontiers in Artificial Intelligence and Applications, IOS Press , Amsterdam (pp. 343-347).
+- Hannibal, G. (2014).
+‘Dynamic’ Categorization and Rationalized Ascription: A Study on NAO, Sociable Robots and the Future of Social Relations – Proceedings of Robo-Philosophy 2014, (Eds.)
+J. Seibt, R. Hakli, M. Nørskov, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 273, IOS Press , Amsterdam (pp. 343-347).

-- 2018– University Assistant (Predoctoral) in the TrustRobots DC, Research Division of Human-Computer Interaction, Institute of Visuel Computing and Human-Centered Technology, Vienna University of Technology (AT)
+- Since 2018: University Assistant (Predoctoral) in the TrustRobots DC, Research Division of Human-Computer Interaction, Institute of Visuel Computing and Human-Centered Technology, Vienna University of Technology (AT).

-- 2015: MA in Philosophy (with a specialization in Epistemology, Metaphysics and Cognition), Aarhus University (DK)
+- 2015: Master of Arts (MA) in Philosophy (Specialization in Epistemology, Metaphysics and Cognition), Aarhus University (DK).

-- 2012: BA in Philosophy (with a minor in Cognitive Semiotics), Aarhus University (DK)
+- 2012: Bachelor of Arts (BA) in Philosophy (Minor in Cognitive Semiotics), Aarhus University (DK).